International Studies Undergraduate Major (BA, HBA)

 General International Degree Requirements

 - You must successfully complete all departmental, college, and institutional requirements for your primary degree.

 - You must also complete a minimum of 32 credits in residence beyond the minimum 180 to 204 credits required for most primary degrees.
 Courses taken through an OSU-sponsored program abroad are considered in-residence credits.
 Depending on the level of previous foreign language study and experience abroad, you could take anywhere from a minimum of 32 additional credits to a maximum range of 70-plus additional credits to complete the degree.

-- Additional International Degree requirements may be established for your primary degree, so check with your major advisor or the International Degree contact in your department to make sure that you know what they are and that you are able to complete them.
-When you meet with your advisor, have a transcript in hand.
+- Additional International Degree requirements may be established for your primary degree, so check with your major advisor or the International Degree advisor to make sure that you know what they are and that you are able to complete them.

 - As is currently true for all degrees, your academic dean will verify that you have completed the International Degree requirements.
 The graduation audit will be done along with and in the same fashion as for your primary degree by your major department.
 Confirmation of the International Degree will be appropriately noted on your transcripts, and you will receive separate diplomas.

 Specific International Degree Requirements

 - You must demonstrate intermediate-level achievement or proficiency in a foreign language in one of the approved ways.
 Typically, this requirement is met by completing the third term of a third-year language sequence at OSU.
 Students must take language courses for letter grades and earn a cumulative GPA of 3.0.
 Exceptions may be considered only by petition (see International Degree director or advisor for details).
 To find out about additional ways to demonstrate advanced proficiency, contact the International Degree director or advisor.